shiming-chen/TransZero_pp/README.md

 # TransZero

 This is anonymous project website of the paper "*TransZero: Attribute-guided Transformer for Zero-Shot Learning*" submitted to AAAI 2022.
-Note that this repository includes the following materials for testing and checking our results reported in our paper:
+This website includes the following materials for testing and checking our results reported in our paper:

 1. The trained model
 2. The test scripts